sivasamyk/graylog2-plugin-input-httpmonitor/README.md

 Getting started
 ---------------

+For Graylog v1.2 and above download this jar[https://github.com/sivasamyk/graylog2-plugin-input-httpmonitor/releases/download/v1.0.1/graylog2-plugin-input-httpmonitor-1.0.1.jar].
+For Graylog v1.1 and below download this jar[https://github.com/sivasamyk/graylog2-plugin-input-httpmonitor/releases/download/v1.0.0/graylog2-plugin-input-httpmonitor-1.0.0.jar].

+* Shutdown the graylog server.
-To start using this plugin place this [jar] (https://github.com/sivasamyk/graylog2-plugin-input-httpmonitor/raw/master/graylog2-plugin-input-httpmonitor-1.0.0.jar) in the plugins directory of graylog server.
+* Place the plugin jar in the Graylog plugins directory.
+* Restart the server.
+* In the graylog web UI, goto Systems->Inputs to launch new input of type 'HTTP Monitor'

 Following parameters can be configured while launching the plugin